Luis Arraez Player Props: Marlins vs. Diamondbacks

 Luis Arraez At The Plate

-- He ranks first in batting average, first in on base percentage, and fourth in slugging among qualifying hitters in MLB play.
+- Among the qualifying hitters in MLB action, he ranks first in batting average, first in on-base percentage, and fifth in slugging.

-- Arraez is batting .579 with one homer during his last outings and is on a six-game hitting streak.
+- Arraez is batting .588 with one homer during his last outings and is riding a seven-game hitting streak.

-- Arraez has driven in a run in four games this year (30.8%), including one multiple-RBI game.
+- In five games this season, Arraez has picked up an RBI, with more than one RBI once.

-- He has scored at least one run six times this year (46.2%), including one multi-run game.
+- He has scored at least once six times this season (42.9%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.